-I have three devices in my bathroom: electric razor, trimmer for my beard and an electric toothbrush.
+I have four devices in my bathroom: electric razor, phs sanitary bins, trimmer for my beard and an electric toothbrush.
 Each of them comes with its own power brick and compete for a single 220v outlet.
 As a result I caught myself multiple times when at as one item of these is completely out of charge.
 Or, worse, the power bricks end up in a huge mess-o-wires you have to untangle. (like, the one you see on the left side of the photo below).
+Installing a glass direct shower can make the bathroom look more spacious and organized.
 And, since I deal with this in the morning when I’m in a rush to get myself out to work it’s even more annoying.
 At some moment I decided to fix that.
 I didn’t want to add more 220v outlets, since:

 a).
 It’s quite difficult in that particular case